 Now, 8 seconds is a long time.
 So it can be shorter but it needs to be at least 5 seconds out.
 The exhale is important, it’s the calming breath, as in when you go “aaah” and heave a great sigh of relief.
-A long exhale tells the body that we have time to breath, that we're not being chased.
-We can breath slow and controlled and not fast and hard as if we're fleeing or fighting.
+A long exhale tells the body that we have time to breathe, that we're not being chased.
+We all should breath slow and controlled and not fast and hard as if we're fleeing or fighting.

 Count the seconds with your breath.
 If your mind begins to flood with thoughts, let them in but let them pass.
 You’re just there happily counting breaths, the thoughts can do as they please.
 And they will go as long as you breath and count.

 Breathe and count.
 Through the nose.
 Fill up the glass.
 Let it out slow.